 You should see all manner of marine life, from electric blue surgeonfish to grouper, jack, the long, skinny trumpetfish, and maybe octopus.

-A quick walk from Elbow Beach takes you to a selection of restaurants and other attractions.
+A quick walk from Elbow Beach takes you to a selection attractions and restaurants serving authentic Bermuda food.
 The most popular isn’t a snorkeling destination, but still isn’t to be missed after your swim.
 The Masterworks Museum of Bermuda Art is just a mile away from Elbow Beach and includes more than 1,400 artworks created by native islanders.

 HMS Vixen Wreck, Daniel’s Head